 The majority of children will develop a fever at some point during their childhood.
-In this post, I’ll discuss various causes of fever in chidren, types of fevers in children, when the fever should cause concern, when to treat the fever, and natural ways to reduce the fever.
+This post will discuss various causes of fever in children and types of fevers in children.
+Additional topics covered include, when a fever should cause concern, when to treat a fever, and natural ways to reduce a fever.

 A fever is any rise in normal body temperature.
 Normal body temperature is typically 98.6 degrees Fahrenheit.
 However, an elevated temperature is not considered clinically significant until it hits 100.4 degrees Fahrenheit.
 A fever is our body’s normal response to a variety of conditions.
 Infection and illness are the most common causes of fever in children.